japolensky/CIS505IntermediateJava/README.md

 # CIS505IntermediateJava March-June2023
 // This is the intermediate Java Course at Bellevue University - Nebraska, United States
-// Just testing commit from vs code
+// Just testing commit from vs code, it seems to work now